What to do in Hondarribia?

 The walls of Hondarribia are one of the greatest testaments to its medieval past.
 Built between the 16th and 17th centuries with Jaizkibel limestone, they completely surrounded the city.
 Over the centuries, the fortifications underwent various extensions and modifications, adapting to the growth of the old town and the military needs of each era.

-Although some parts were destroyed in the War of the Convention in 1794, key structures such as the Cube of Santa María, the Baluarte de la Reina, the Bastion of Santiago, and the Fortification of San Nicolás remain.
+Although some parts were destroyed during the War of the Convention in 1794, key structures are still preserved, such as the Cubo de Santa María, the Baluarte de la Reina, the Bastión de Santiago, and the Fortification of San Nicolás.

-The Saint Nicholas Gate, located near the bastion of the same name, is one of the entrances still standing.
-Many other sections of the wall have disappeared, but it still conveys the medieval essence of the site.
+The San Nicolás Gate, located near the bastion of the same name, is one of the entrances that still stands.
+Many other parts of the wall have disappeared; however, it still conveys the medieval essence of the place.